Visualizing geometric product relationships in plane geometry

 Associativity is extremely useful algebraically.
 Combined with the fact that vectors square to real numbers (scalars), associativity means that equations involving products of vectors can be solved.
 For example, given

-if we know b, we can solve for a by first multiplying on the right by b
+, we can solve for by first multiplying on the right byand then dividing through by the scalar

 Invertible